 A goal of the restructuring is to improve services provided to students, faculty, and staff.
-The exact configuration of services long-term will be determined during implementation planning, pending Regent approval at the November 2017 meeting.
+The exact configuration of services long-term will be determined during implementation planning.

 What were the challenges that led to this proposal?

 There were a combination of different factors that led to this proposal:

 - Enrollment: There has been a 32% decline in the number of full-time equivalent students at UW Colleges since 2010.

 - Budget: UW Colleges has already done a great deal of restructuring to help manage declining enrollments and budget reductions, and we thank all who may have been involved or already affected by those efforts.
 This plan tries to address the longer term financial and enrollment challenges at the two-year institutions, while maintaining the important UW presence in local communities.

 - Economy: There is a need for closer alignment between research and practice as we help the state meet its broader economic needs.

 What is going to happen to the foundations affiliated with the two-year institutions?

 Foundations are independent entities that exist to support the university, and it is expected this alumni support of each two-year campus will continue.

 How can I provide more detailed feedback?

 Continue to submit your question about the proposal online.
 We will continue to update our Frequently Asked Questions (FAQs) on a regular basis as new information becomes available.